Push the envelope as you work on productions that you’ll see at no other high school.

 Auditions for class placement will take place on Thursday of the first week.

 All Theatre and Musical Theatre students are required to audition for class placement.
 Prepare and memorize: one two-minute contemporary monologue, and one two-minute Shakespearean verse monologue.
-You are also required to sing sixteen bars (a capella) of a song.
+You are also required to sing sixteen bars (a capella) of a song from a published Broadway musical.

 Musical Theatre students should prepare a song from a Broadway musical.
-No pop songs please!
-ONLY SHOW MUSIC!
-All musical theatre students are now required to take Private Voice lessons.
-You will audition for your Private Voice class teacher on Thursday as well.
+No pop songs!
+All Junior and Senior musical theatre students are now required to take Private Voice lessons.
+You will audition for your Private Voice class teacher in the first week.
+Freshmen and Sophomore may be able to elect lessons based on teacher availability.

 Your pieces should be contrasting and show range in comedy and drama.
 Choose your material from established playwrights and published plays.
 Please do not do original material, and do not do pieces from monologue books unless you have read the entire play that the piece is from.
 (If you need ideas, start at the library.
 Another source for material is Samuel French Plays at www.samuelfrench.com or Dramatists Play Service at www.dramatists.com)